Tres Hombres Documentary

 HEART OF DARKNESS

 For the first time at the ocean, which is beauty beyond words, this book felt like a story I was living.
-Sailing this cargo ship and working with my crew members felt like being in another world.
-Crew frustrations, sailing in storms and not getting forward, hands ragged, being soaked wet and cold, I raised my head and stared into the deep dark skies with the illumination of million of stars… everybody silenced… getting lost in a long gaze.
+Sailing this cargo ship felt like being in another world.
+Crew frustrations, sailing in storms, being soaked wet and cold, I raised my head and stared into the deep dark skies with the illumination of million of stars, getting lost in a long gaze.

 – Heart of Darkness –